M1 Review 2023: A Robo Advisor & Brokerage Hybrid

 Note that the 2.5%, 5%, and 10% cash back tiers are only available to M1 Plus members.

 The main downside of this card is that it caps rewards at $200 per month.
 But you can automatically reinvest cash back into your M1 portfolio, putting your money to work faster.
 And you also get perks from Visa, like Visa Zero Liability and access to its Signature Luxury Hotel Collection.

 Customers can borrow money against their investments, with a line of credit equal to 40% of portfolio value.
 Rates depend on if you're a regular M1 customer or an M1 Plus customer.
-Regular customers get a borrowing rate of 6.25% while Plus customers get a 7.75% rate.
+You can enjoy rates as low as 6.75% with M1 Plus.

 You also get a flexible payment schedule; there isn't a minimum monthly loan repayment amount.
 You can also create an automated payback schedule to gradually pay off your loan.

 Note that M1 Borrow is only available for margin accounts with at least $2,000 invested.
 It's not available for retirement, custodial, or trust accounts.